run-llama/llama_index/docs/optimizing/basic_strategies/basic_strategies.md

 Choosing the right embedding model plays a large role in overall performance.

 - Maybe you need something better than the default `text-embedding-ada-002` model from OpenAI?
-- Maybe you want to scale to a local sever?
+- Maybe you want to scale to a local server?
 - Maybe you need an embedding model that works well for a specific language?

 Beyond OpenAI, many options existing for embedding APIs, running your own embedding model locally, or even hosting your own server.